LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

   stacked quartz lamp flat.

 - 'WAVELENGTH': 2-D frame of the wavelength model evaluated at the center of every pixel in Angstroms.
-  This extension is compressed but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO because GZip is lossless.
+  This extension is compressed, but it is compressed using the GZip algorithm instead of RICE compression like most of the rest of the image extensions produced by LCO, because GZip is lossless.

 .. include:: idl-differences-data-products.rst